Contribution In Insurance – Demystifying the Secrets & Implications 2023

 The Different Types of Contribution

-In Insurance, there are 2 basic types of contributions, and they we have:
+In Insurance, there are 2 basic types of contributions, and they are:

 • Pro-rata Contribution